Sofeo/InstaClient/README.md

 # RedditClient

-* Enter an hashtag and get the latest posts
-* Enter a username and get the latest posts
-* Allow to store one or more hashtags/usernames and get all the latest posts from those
+* Get the latest post from any given subbreddit
+* and top 3 coments

 [Article about APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)